 In addition to raspberries, vinegar and honey, I like to add herbs to my shrub.
 Hibiscus flower gives the shrub a very deep, dark maroon color that, when diluted with water, becomes a vibrant red.
 While rose hips amplify the vinegar's tartness with a hit of vitamin C.

 Tips for making raspberry shrub.

 Making a raspberry shrub is easy.
 You only need to mash berries in a jar, drop in a few herbs and cover them with apple cider vinegar.
 Then you wait a few weeks, shaking the jar daily to distribute the herbs before straining and swirling in a bit of honey.
-While it’s easy to make, there’s a few tips to keep in mind.
+While it's easy to make, there are a few tips to keep in mind.

 - Use fresh, good-tasting raspberries.
 Some cooks recommend using overripe fruit or fruit just past its prime for making shrubs.
 But, remember that your shrub will only be as good-tasting as the ingredients you put into it.
 This is especially important considering it will sit in vinegar for upwards of 2 weeks.
 So use fresh, good-tasting berries.

 - Muddle your raspberries.
 You can leave your berries whole, but if you muddle them or crush them lightly with a fork, you'll be able to extract the berries' flavor more effectively..